Effective and Simple Words to Use When Selling Your Home

 Transparency in Marketing Materials

 There can also be a temptation in marketing materials to either downplay a negative aspect of the home or to blatantly lie about the state of a particular property.
-Obviously, this is unethical use of marketing materials and in some contexts, omitting information during communication with an interested buyer is illegal.

 It is a natural tendency to want to highlight only the positive aspects of a property, but it also represents a disservice to the buyer.
 A better way to confront a potential problem with a home is to get an estimate on fixing whatever it is that is not up to par.
 That way, when it comes time to negotiate seriously with a potential buyer, you will be better prepared to do so and can more quickly work out a settlement agreeable to both sides.

 Overall, your goal should be to remove all uncertainty about your home.
 That can only be done by providing a complete set of information about your property to prospective buyers.
-There can sometimes be a temptation to leave information out of a listing description or flyer text in order to prompt extra interaction with prospective buyers.
+There can sometimes be a temptation to leave information out of a listing description or flyer text to prompt extra interaction with prospective buyers.
 However, this tactic more often benefits your real estate agent than you and can even become a deterrent to some interested buyers.

 The process of marketing your home is a collaboration with your real estate agent on providing the information that will ultimately turn up people interested in your property.
-No one knows better than you how to property publicize your home and balancing that unique perspective with a desire to give a full description of the home will most often lead to success in your real estate transaction.
+No one knows better than you how to properly publicize your home and balancing that unique perspective with a desire to give a full description of the home will most often lead to success in your real estate transaction.